anaheino/ufo_repository/README.md

 The python is still a very-much work in progress, but the idea will be to create a separate REST API with it's own docker container, that can call .pkl files (machine learning models) trained with this data.
 Currently I've trained a random forest -classifier to provide me with a probability of a ufo sighting when it's given coordinates.

-## Split into multiple folders by their purpose:

-This can help you easily navigate the project structure.

-## rust

-- Contains web-scraper and all other data formatting and handling implemented in Rust for parsing sightings to mongoDB

-## mongo
-- Contains basic mongoDB configurations

-## ufo_backend

-- contains REST-service that uses MongoDb driver, and offers REST API implemented in golang and gin framework.

-## ufo_frontend

-- Contains a Vue3 frontend, that communicates with the ufo_backend.

-## deeplearning

-- Still a work in progress, but will contain all the python code used to create ML models from sighting data.

 ## Other notes

 Please note that this is very much a hobby project, and thus doesn't contain many things a real-life application would, such as proper tests.